|

 their portfolios in foreign stocks:

-| Foreign stocks have relatively low correlations with other asset
+| Foreign stocks have imperfect correlations with domestic stocks,

 so including them in a portfolio should improve the